-One place I didn’t get to visit on my last trip to New York earlier this year was Central Park.
+New York City is a bucket list destination for many people and one of the most iconic places to visit is Central Park.
+Of course, this was one place I didn’t get to visit on my last trip to New York earlier this year.
 On that occasion, the weather was cold and grey and whenever we were nearby it didn’t seem like a good time to pop into the urban park.

 On this trip, however, we lucked out and got to Central Park on a gorgeous sunny autumn day.
 After walking through the dark, crowded, noisy streets of Midtown Manhattan to get there, arriving into the park with all its green, gold and orange leaves, open space and pedestrian-only paths was such a relief!

 I found seeing the skyscrapers from the wide open space of the park, rather than from narrow streets looking up so much nicer!
 From inside the park you can actually appreciate the architecture and the contrast between the city skyline and nature is quite striking.
 I was immediately reminded of the final scene of Battlestar Galactica!

 Indeed, Central Park is one of the most filmed locations in the whole world, so you don’t have to go far into the park until you’re likely to stumble upon a place that you recognise from movies or television.
 Walking under the Bethesda Terrace to the eponymous fountain right by The Lake, I suddenly realised I’d seen this place in an episode of Dr Who, and later learned that it was also an iconic location in Angels in America miniseries, among many others no doubt!